NirmalkumarNK2/NirmalkumarNK2/README.md

 - 👋 Hi, I’m Nirmal kumar (Software developer)
-- 👀 I’m interested in cycling
+- 👀 I’m interested in new technologies
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on python projects
+- 💞️ I’m looking to collaborate on python projects works
 - 📫 How to reach me at nirmalkumarv2004@gmail.com

 <!---